 Working Barrier-Free's backstage crew is a fast-paced, high-energy volunteer experience.
 Backstage crew members help to move sets on and off stage, open and close the curtain, assist actors with their props, and any other show related needs.

 Backstage crew members must wear all black and must be 16 years of age or older.

-Bringing our disability programming to life is a team-effort.
+Bringing our inclusive programming to life is a team-effort.
 Barrier-Free volunteers are the unsung heroes of our organization ensuring we have hands and help to make our programs successful and fun.

 Volunteering is the most flexible for your schedule.